-Sḵwx̱wú7mesh, Líl̓wat and Stl’atl ́imc community members pitched their new business ideas on October 3rd, 2018.
+On October 3, 2018, Sḵwx̱wú7mesh, Líl̓wat and Stl’atl ́imc community members pitched their new business ideas to a panel of business experts.

 Patricia Agudelo – Rising Bear Emergency Services (read more)

 Tanina Williams – Líl̓wat Cultural Tours at Joffre Lakes (read more)

 Nadine Pascal – Mount Currie Firestone Pizza

 Jill Patrick – Jill Patrick Grant Writing Services (read more)

 Each entrepreneur had an opportunity to pitch their new business concept to a panel of judges at this fun event.
 The entrepreneur with the winning business pitch received $5000!

 And the winner is . . .
 Tanina Williams.